LouisDev314/Upollomer/README.md

     - allows to control open/close the request function

 20. Creators' tags are limited -> if want to add more tag, need to pay to get a premium account

+21. Dev log is a must after crowding funding is started

 **<u>Verification & Security</u>**